Displayed Type Theory and Semi-Simplicial Types: Semantics

 \subsubsection{Universes}

-The universe of the discrete model is denoted $\Disc$.
+The universes of the discrete model are denoted $\Disc_{\;\!\ell}$.
 We construct universes in $\sm^\n$ inductively, with all of the assumptions of a $\mathcal{U}$-type structure outlined before assumed at all prior levels.
-For $\sm^{\n+\cred{1}}$, we define:

-This just says that the constructions are level-wise and the top dimensional simplex types have yet to be defined.
 We will inductively have that:

 For $\sm^\minusone$, we define:

 Then we inductively define: